 The only Commissioner to teach at the SEC’s in-house University, Jackson joined the SEC from NYU School of Law, where he was a Professor of Law.
 Previously, he was on the faculty of the Columbia Law School.
 Before that, Jackson served as a senior policy advisor at the U.S. Treasury Department, working with Kenneth Feinberg, the Special Master for TARP Executive Compensation, to develop policies to give shareholders a say on pay and encourage TARP recipients to more closely tie pay to performance.
 Earlier in his career, Commissioner Jackson practiced law at Wachtell, Lipton, Rosen & Katz.

-Commissioner Jackson holds two bachelor’s degrees from the University of Pennsylvania, an MBA in Finance from the Wharton School of Business, a master’s degree from Harvard’s Kennedy School of Government, and a law degree from Harvard Law School.
+Commissioner Jackson holds two bachelor’s degrees (one in finance, another in philosophy) from the University of Pennsylvania; an MBA in Finance from the Wharton School of Business; a master’s degree from Harvard’s Kennedy School; and a law degree from Harvard Law School.
+He married his wife, Bryana, while serving on the Commission.
 He was born in the Bronx, New York, and is a lifelong Yankees fan.